Venezuela's Chavez reappears in public, back to Cuba

 "It's a fair, liberating law," said Chavez.

-Already reeling from 13 years of socialism and an aggressive state policy against private business, some small companies fear the labor changes could put them out of business.
+Already reeling from 13 years of socialism and an aggressive state policy against private business, some small companies fear the labour changes could put them out of business.

 Analysts say the state, whose workforce has ballooned due to nationalizations across large swathes of the economy, will face a much larger bill to comply with the reforms.